-This Environmental Report, which accompanies the draft Regulation 14 version of the Neighbourhood Plan, is the latest document to be produced as part of the SEA process.
+This Environmental Report, which accompanies the Submission version of the Neighbourhood Plan, is the latest document to be produced as part of the SEA process.
 The first document was the SEA Scoping Report (2019), which includes information about the Neighbourhood Plan area's environment and community.
+The second document was an earlier version of this Environmental Report, which accompanied Regulation 14 consultation on the Neighbourhood Plan in June 2020.